Pediatric Shoulder Injuries

-Complications include post traumatic osteoarthritis, coexisting injuries, decreased range of motion of the shoulder, malunion, non-union, and injury to the suprascapular nerve.Dislocation of the Glenohumeral Joint
+Complications include post-traumatic osteoarthritis, coexisting injuries, decreased range of motion of the shoulder, malunion, non-union, and injury to the suprascapular nerve.Dislocation of the Glenohumeral Joint

 These rarely occur in kids.
 Ninety percent include anterior dislocations.
 The shoulder joint is particularly protected from dislocation.
 The main mechanisms of injury include birth trauma, direct impact on the shoulder joint or upper extremity trauma.
 Electric shock or seizure can cause a posterior dislocation.
-There can be dislocations without trauma because of congenital laxity of the joint.
+There can be dislocations without trauma because of the congenital laxity of the joint.

-X-ray can show evidence of the dislocation.
+An X-ray can show evidence of dislocation.
 There are multiple types of x-ray views that can show the dislocation better.
 CT scanning can better identify the location of the dislocation.
 MRI examination can show injuries to the rotator cuff.

 Treatment includes closed reduction using traction and counter-traction.
 The patient can be placed prone onto the gurney with traction and rotation allowed to put the fracture back into position.
-After reducing the shoulder, it should be immobilized in a sling for up to 4 weeks with gradually increasing range of motion after that.
-If the dislocation happens without trauma, reduction is all that is necessary.
+After reducing the shoulder, it should be immobilized in a sling for up to 4 weeks with a gradually increasing range of motion after that.
+If the dislocation happens without trauma, a reduction is all that is necessary.

 Complications include recurrent dislocation, shoulder stiffness, and neurovascular injury.